When will you be ready for a “grid-down” event?

 Let’s look at what readiness might look like –

 - We have enough communications capability to keep our family members in communication with each other and our family in touch with the outside world?
-Do we have multiple redundant communications systems like emergency radios, handheld and mobile Ham radios, and even FRS/GMRS radios?
+Do we have multiple redundant communications systems like emergency radios, handheld and mobile Ham radios, or even FRS/GMRS radios?
 Do we have ways to charge batteries for all of those radios?
 Do we have any of those radios hardened against an EMP?

 - We can form an organization within our family, neighborhood, community, or church congregation to meet the needs of a grid-down.
 We can expand or merge that organization with other families, our neighborhood, our church congregation, or even wider.
 Do you know the basics of organizing effectively?